Rod El Farag Axis Bridge

 The Rod El Farag Axis Bridge or simply Tahya Misr Bridge (كوبري تحيا مصر) is a cable-stayed bridge over the Nile river located in the region of Rod El Farag crossing through Cairo, Egypt.
 It was built by the Arab Contractors.
 With a width of 67.3 meters, the bridge holds the Guinness World Record for the world's widest cable-stayed bridge.

-Because of its location, the bridge has become a major tourist attraction in Cairo, where visitors can cross the side pedestrian passageways which have panoramic views of the banks of the Nile and a glass flooring see-through walkway where visitors can walk over the Nile.
+Because of its location, the bridge has become a major tourist attraction in Cairo, where visitors can cross the side pedestrian passageways, which have panoramic views of the banks of the Nile and a glass flooring see-through walkway where visitors can walk over the Nile.

 Construction

-The bridge was built over the course of four years.
-4,000 individuals including engineers, technicians and workers took part in the construction.
+The bridge was built over the course of four years; 4,000 individuals, including engineers, technicians, and other workers, took part in the construction.
 It was completed in 2019 and inaugurated by President Sisi.
-According to Ihab Alphar, the chairman of the AFEA, the basic cost of the project reached 170 billion Egyptian pounds (9.94 billion U.S. dollars).
+According to Ihab Alphar, the chairman of the AFEA, the basic cost of the project reached 170 billion Egyptian pounds (US$9.94 billion).